ZGrauer/Movie-Website/README.txt

   Server-side Python code to store a list of favorite movies, including box art imagery and a movie trailer URL.
 The code generates a static web page allowing visitors to browse movies.
+The movie information is queried from IMDB and the trailer URL queried from Youtube.
+Only the movie title needs specified to be added to the page.

   Installation & Usage
   --------------------